CodeURJC-DAW-2023-24/webapp16/README.md

 ### :chart_with_upwards_trend: Algorithm and advanced query
 The algorithm or advanced query to be implemented is:
-- Automatic clasification when submitting the match report.
+- Automatic classification when submitting the match report.
 - Advanced statistics of  matches by team/player.
 - Search bar on teams and players pages.
 ___